DallasSmoothBrain/5x5-TicTacToe/README.md

 For now it's just a 2 player game to play with your friends or enemies, enjoy!

-run `python tictactoe5x5.py` to play it
+Launch the executable or run `python src/tictactoe5x5.py` to play it